ardiehl/emmbus2influx/readme.md

 # emmbus2influx
 ## read wired M-Bus devices (Serial or TCP) and write to infuxdb (V1 or V2) and/or MQTT

-now runs for several months, problems fixed: queueing did not work when influxdb was temporary not avaiable crash when grafana was not available in case there are some memoty leaks, i restart it once a month via cron jobs I have running it on an rpi4 that is running emModbs2influx, ruuvi2influx as well as pylon2influx.
+Now runs for several months, problems fixed:
+- queueing did not work when influxdb was temporary not avaiable
+- crash when grafana was not available

+In case there are some memory leaks, I restart it once a month via cron jobs.

+I have running it on an rpi4 that is running emModbs2influx, ruuvi2influx as well as pylon2influx.

 ### Definitions